gernhard1337/Leaflet/submission/phase 1/scoping_document.md

 - Contribution:
 T7 / T11

-> NOTE: to learn more about each requirement code please visit the requirements section.
+> NOTE: Mapping the requirement tree to the requirements is directly in the requirment tables.

 ## Stakeholders